-Create an antenna array for the receiver as well as transmitter or multiple transmitters to be localized. .
-Obtain a channel vector/matrix and compute a 1D Fourier Transform for uniform linear arrays and 2D Fourier Transform for uniform planar arrays.
-Plot the magnitudes of the multipath components vs the angle of arrival to pick out the strongest multipath.
+Create an antenna array for the receiver as well as the transmitter or multiple transmitters to be localized.
+Obtain a channel vector/matrix and compute a 1D Fourier transform for uniform linear arrays and 2D Fourier transform for uniform planar arrays.
+Plot the magnitudes of the multipath components vs the angle of arrival to pick out the strongest path.

-Estimate the standard deviation of zero mean Poynting vector data and fit a normal distribution.
-In this example, the shadowing standard deviation is 7.47dB.
+Estimate the standard deviation of the zero-mean Poynting vector data and fit it to a normal distribution.
+In this example, the shadowing standard deviation is 7.47 [dB].

 Calculate PDP in [dBW] and plot it vs delay in microseconds.
-From the PDP we infer that the channel has a frequency flat response with main signal tap coming at a delay of approximately 300 nanoseconds.
-Since electromagnetic waves in free space propagate at 3x10^8 [m/s], the distance between the transmitter and the receiver is 90 [m].
+From the PDP we infer that the channel has a frequency flat response with main signal tap coming at a delay of approximately 0.3 microseconds.
+Since electromagnetic waves in free space propagate at the speed of light, c, the distance between the transmitter and the receiver can be calculated to be 90 [m].

 Normalize the PDP such that the total channel power is one and each tap represents a fraction of the total power.
 Its clear that the main tap is at least 10dB above the second largest tap.